rubynetti/blog/_posts/2018_04_13_rails_basic_dockerfile.md

 #### Install Node.js

-We need Node.js to run a RoR app so in the next layer we will install it, executing the same commands we would on our machine.
+We need Node.js to run a RoR app.
+So in the next layer we install it, executing the same commands we would on any debian machine.

-So we update quietly the sources and install it, along with debian package builders.
+We update quietly the sources and install it, along with debian package builders.

-Notice we don't need to ```sudo```, since _root_ is the default user of most Docker images (including Ruby ones).
 ```Dockerfile
 RUN apt-get update -qq && \
     apt-get install -y build-essential nodejs
 ```

+Notice we don't need to ```sudo```, since _root_ is the default user of most Docker images (including Ruby ones).

 #### Create the working directory